apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Policies.md

 | `password`                | The password to use for authentication.
 | `service`                 | Service to which attributes should be released.

+The parameters above can either be added as segments of the path navigation (i.e `/releaseAttributes/USERNAME/PASSWORD/SERVICE`) or passed as a JSON object with POST call to `/releaseAttributes`

 ## Authentication Attributes

 During the authentication process, a number of attributes get captured and collected by CAS